dwalleck/tempest-cmd-drafts-specs/abstract-remote-client.rst

 Drawbacks
 ---------

-While a majority of the initial implementation is rearrangement of existing code, it does add complexity to the remote client.
-This implementation also requires that any driver or remote client implementation must live in tree with Tempest.
-This means that all implementations should be tests in some way to ensure that they function after a given change.
+While a majority of the implementation is a rearrangement of existing code, it does add complexity to the remote client class structure.
+This design also requires that any driver or remote client implementation must live in tree with Tempest.
+This means that all implementations should be tested in some way to ensure that they function after a given change.
 To reduce the maintenance burden, I would suggest making both the driver and remote client extendable via plugins, which would allow external teams to create and maintain their own implementations without burdening the core Tempest testing process.
-If this is deemed to be an acceptable solution, that step could be rolled into this spec as well.
+If creating a plugin architecture is deemed critical, that step could be rolled into this spec as well.

 Projects
 ========